lsst-ts/observatory-ops-docs/Nighttime-Operations/Weather-Constraints/index.rst

     Extraction fan use:
         The extraction fan on vent gate 3 can operate at 50-100% power for initial cooling.
         During on-sky operations, the extraction fan must be run at 20-25% power.
-        If winds are over 8 m/s, the extraction fan must be turned off and the vent gate must be closed.
+        If winds are over 10 m/s, the extraction fan should be turned off.
         If humidity is rising quickly, or >= 65%, (to be revised) the extraction fan should be turned off to avoid drawing in more moisture through the dome.

 .. _weather-constraints-wind: